 What is the easiest way to organize a bedroom?

-The easiest way to organize a bedroom is to arrange items into categories, then tackle each one at a time.
-This is a useful approach for busy lifestyles; you might have an hour right now to organize jewelry, then you can organize your closet when you have more time, for example.
+The easiest way to organize a bedroom is to arrange items into categories, then tackle each one at a time; it’s a strategy that works if you’re organizing a small bedroom as well as a bigger one, or even if you're organizing a nursery.
+This is also a useful approach if you have a busy lifestyle; you might have an hour right now to organize jewelry, then you can organize your closet when you have more time, for example.

 How do I organize a bedroom with too much stuff?